alexdegroot/MaereDB/README.md

-# Talex
+# MaereDB
-An experimental distributed database engine for learning purposes
+An experimental distributed database engine for learning purposes.